Autonomous-Motorsports-Purdue/AMP_ASSv4/README.md

 If this works out, it should report no failed packages.

-At this point, launch the simulation for a test! `ros2 launch amp_simulate robot_launch.py`.
+At this point, launch the simulation for a test! `ros2 launch amp_simulator robot_launch.py`.
 If you do not already have the right version of webots (2023b) installed, the `webots-ros2` package will prompt you to install Webots.

 ### Development Tips